SuhailLoya/iNTUitionV6---TechCognize/README.md

 At this point, you are forced to work with the facial movements I chose but I am working on making them configurable.
 The list of actions include:

- - Closing your eyes **squint** - for controlling the scroll movement
+ - Closing your eyes - for controlling the scroll movement
  - Winking - for controlling clicks
  - Moving your head around (pitch and yaw)
  - Opening your mouth (a little bit, yes)